JoernBerkefeld/SFMC-Cookbook/einstein/recommendation/README.md

 ## Embedding Collect Code via Google Tag Manager (GTM)

 There are multiple ways of achieving an integration, but given that you are looking at a tag manager, you are likely including multiple trackers in your page.
-In this scenario, you will want to dive deep into Google's [Ecommerce (App+Web) Developer Guide](https://developers.google.com/tag-manager/ecommerce-appweb).
-There is also the **outdated** [Enhanced Ecommerce GTM Developer Guide](https://developers.google.com/tag-manager/enhanced-ecommerce) - please disregard this document in favor of the newer "App+Web" version.
+In this scenario, you will want to dive deep into Google's [Ecommerce (GA4) Developer Guide](https://developers.google.com/tag-manager/ecommerce-ga4).
+There is also the **deprecated** [Enhanced Ecommerce (UA) Developer Guide](https://developers.google.com/tag-manager/enhanced-ecommerce) - please disregard this document in favor of the newer "GA4" version.

 > _Optional read:_ You may want to understand the [Enhanced Ecommerce GA Developer Guide](https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce) which describes how to enable the measurement of user interactions with products on ecommerce websites across the user's shopping experience in **Google Analytics** (GA).
 While you of course do not need to use GA together with Einstein, it does explain the underlying concepts.